Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Introduction

 \item Another approach is spatial averaging of sample covariances (that is, blending with neighboring in space covariances), \eg \citet{Berre2010}.
 The technique reduces noise in sample covariances due to an increase in the effective ensemble size but it does so at the expense of somewhat distorting (smoothing) the covariances.
 Optimal linear filtering of sample covariances \citep{Menetrier} further develops this idea.

-\item A similar technique is {\em temporal} averaging of sample covariances (\ie blending with recent past covariances). \citet[][]{Berre2015} and \citet[][]{Bonavita} used prior ensembles from several previous assimilation cycles to increase the ensemble size. \citet[][]{Lorenc2017} used time-shifted ensemble perturbations for the same purpose. \citet{HBEF} arrived at this technique by assuming that the true covariance matrix is an unknown random matrix and introducing a secondary filter in which the covariances are updated.
+\item A similar technique is temporal averaging of prior sample covariances (\ie blending with recent past covariances). \citet[][]{Berre2015} and \citet[][]{Bonavita} used prior ensembles from several previous assimilation cycles to increase the ensemble size. \citet[][]{Lorenc2017} used time-shifted ensemble perturbations for the same purpose. \citet{HBEF} arrived at this technique by assuming that the true covariance matrix is an unknown random matrix and introducing a secondary filter in which the covariances are updated.

-\item \citep{Ueno} proposed to regularize the sample covariance matrix by imposing a {\em sparse} structure in the inverse covariance (precision) matrix.
+\item \citet{Ueno} proposed to regularize the sample covariance matrix by imposing a sparse structure in the inverse covariance (precision) matrix.
 A similar approach was taken by \citet{Hou}. \citet{Tjelmeland2023} imposed a Markov random field structure to obtain a sparse prior precision matrix. \citet{Katzfuss2019} postulated sparsity in inverse Cholesky factors of the prior covariance matrix.

-\item One more option is to adopt a parametric forecast-error covariance model and estimate parameters of the model from the forecast ensemble. \citet{Skauvold} used maximum likelihood estimates of a few model parameters in stationary and non-stationary settings.
+\item One more option is to adopt a parametric model for the prior covariances and estimate parameters of the model from the forecast ensemble. \citet{Skauvold} used maximum likelihood estimates of a few model parameters in stationary and non-stationary settings.

 \item Finally, imposing a structure in wavelet space can be used to regularize the analysis.
 Postulating the simplest structure, the diagonal wavelet covariance matrix, proved to be effective in data assimilation applications \citep{Fisher,Pannekoucke2007}, see also \citet{Mandel}.
 This indicates that the regularizing effect of that approach can outweigh methodological errors related to the neglect of off-diagonal covariances in wavelet space.